 One of the least-liked spaces in the classic board game Monopoly is the Income Tax space.
-A player who lands on Income Tax must choose one of two options: pay $200 to the bank or pay 10 percent of all his assets.
+A player who lands on Income Tax must choose one of two options: pay $200 to the bank or pay 10 percent of all their assets.
 According to the Monopoly rules, you must make your choice before adding up your assets, so it makes sense to always have a general idea of their value.

 Since the Income Tax space is located just four spaces past Go, it is not uncommon for players to pass Go, collect $200, and then land on Income Tax.
 In this case, the $200 just received from passing Go must be counted as part of the player's assets.